Published: 26th November 2020

 For example, as shown above, within a Donor Retention journey, there are different layers someone could fall under, depending on how often they have donated in the past.

 How do we help to shape a Supporter Journey?

 We all need to keep the Supporter Journey in our minds as we go about our day to day work.
 Every DDAR colleague should think about how their work impacts the Supporter journey, either positively or negatively.

 By ensuring that alumni and donors receive specific communications at the appropriate time in their journey.
 This planning can take place up to 18 months in advance so it’s important that we take the Supporter Journey into consideration before making any changes to processes.

-These communications could include for example, a video message to a first time donor, such as the one below, featuring our very own DDAR Director, Kate White:
+An example is a new donor welcome pack which could include a video message, such as the one below, featuring our very own DDAR Director, Kate White:

 It could also include emails and newsletters that are relevant to whichever step of the journey they’re at:

 What if I have questions about a Supporter Journey?